Juan-David-30/Zex/README.md

 # Zex
-Zex is an open general-purpose programming language.
+Zex is an general-purpose programming language.